-We periodically hold interest rate derivative instruments to mitigate exposure to changes in interest rates, in particular one-month LIBOR, with \$392.3 million and \$392.0 million of our borrowings at March 31, 2014 and December 31, 2013, respectively, at variable rates.
+We have periodically held interest rate derivative instruments to mitigate exposure to changes in interest rates, in particular one-month LIBOR, with \$475.1 million and \$468.5 million of our borrowings at March 31, 2015 and December 31, 2014, respectively, at variable rates.
 As a matter of policy, we do not use derivatives for speculative purposes.
 We currently have no interest rate swap agreements in place.
 During 2013 we were a party to one interest rate swap agreement with a notional outstanding amount of \$100.0 million with a fixed rate of 2.10%.
 The swap agreement expired in November 2013.
 The remaining effective portion of these hedges at the swap expiration date is being amortized into earnings over the term of the underlying borrowings.
-We recorded a \$0.1 million benefit to net finance costs during each of the three month periods ended March 31, 2014 and March 31, 2013.
+We recorded a \$0.1 million benefit to net finance costs during the three months ended March 31, 2014.